The McLuhan Global Research Network: Origins and Objectives

 Research and Projects of the McLuhan Global Research Network

-The MGRN has conducted research on a wide range of topics, including:
+The MGRN conducted research on a wide range of topics, including:

 • The impact of digital media on society.